Borax: Uses

-Borax alone does not have a high affinity for hardness cations, although it has been used for water-softening.
-Its chemical equation for water-softening is given below:
+Borax alone does not have a high affinity for hardness cations, although it has been used for water softening.
+A general chemical equation for water softening is (R is the dissolved cation, usually calcium or magnesium):

 The sodium ions introduced do not make water "hard".
 This method is suitable for removing both temporary and permanent types of hardness.

 A mixture of borax and ammonium chloride is used as a flux when welding iron and steel.
 It lowers the melting point of the unwanted iron oxide (scale), allowing it to run off.
-Borax is also used mixed with water as a flux when soldering jewelry metals such as gold or silver, where it allows the molten solder to wet the metal and flow evenly into the joint.
-Borax is also a good flux for "pre-tinning" tungsten with zinc, making the tungsten soft-solderable.
+Borax is also mixed with water as a flux when soldering jewelry metals such as gold or silver, where it allows the molten solder to wet the metal and flow evenly into the joint.
+Borax is also a flux for "pre-tinning" tungsten with zinc, making the tungsten soft-solderable.
 Borax is often used as a flux for forge welding.

 In artisanal gold mining, borax is sometimes used as part of a process known as the borax method (as a flux) meant to eliminate the need for toxic mercury in the gold extraction process, although it cannot directly replace mercury.
 Borax was reportedly used by gold miners in parts of the Philippines in the 1900s.
 There is evidence that, in addition to reducing the environmental impact, this method achieves better gold recovery for suitable ores and is less expensive.
 This borax method is used in northern Luzon in the Philippines, but miners have been reluctant to adopt it elsewhere for reasons that are not well understood.
 The method has also been promoted in Bolivia and Tanzania.